 Some of the problems that an owner's title policy can defend you from are as follows:

 An owner's title insurance coverage can seem like a waste of money if you never need it, just like many other types of insurance.
-However, it's a small fee to pay to safeguard your rights in the event that your title is disputed after you close on your house.
+However, it's a small fee to pay to safeguard your rights if your title is disputed after you close on your house.

 Major National Title Insurance Companies